 This article was updated in November 2023.

 Take a walk through history in Philadelphia, and you’ll appreciate this vibrant city where much of our country’s early history began.
-The largest city in the mid to late 1700s, Philadelphia was colonial America’s commercial and social hub.
-In addition, it was the birthplace of the United States.
+The largest city in the mid to late 1700s, Philadelphia was colonial America’s commercial and social hub and the birthplace of the United States.

-Covering about one square mile, your walk will focus mainly on Philadelphia’s historical contributions to creating the foundation of America’s democracy in the late 18th century.
+Your walk will cover about one square mile and focus mainly on Philadelphia’s historical contributions to establishing the foundation of America’s democracy in the late 18th century.
 Plus, you’ll get a small dose of public art along the way, creating a mix of yesterday and today.

 Philadelphia Guided Walk Map